Blue-Shadow/nchud/readme.txt

       Note that for the bar to be displayed, the monster being aimed at needs...

         - ...not to have the bar display explicitly disabled (see the note just below).
+        - ...not to have a spawn health value below the spawn health threshold value (see the "Spawn health threshold" option below).
         - ...not to be stealth, or be stealth but only if its alpha is greater than 0.5.
         - ...to not have the "Fuzzy" render style.
         - ...to not have the "OptFuzzy" render style, or have it but only if its alpha is greater